alibaba/CloudEval-YAML/README.md

 ## 🏃 Run the Unit Tests

-The easiest way to run unit tests is to launch an AWS EC2 instance using public AMI with `cloudyaml_public` as name and `ami-012306c17129a3b71` as ID.
+The easiest way to run unit tests is to launch an AWS EC2 instance using public AMI with `cloudyaml_public` as name and `ami-012306c17129a3b71` as ID in us-west-1 region (N. California).
 Notice that this is going to take several hours to evaluate.
 Alternatively, one can create a pull request and we can help to run on a cluster.

 After launching the EC2 instance, you can pull this repo and enable unit test in `config.json`